mahayasa/ctgan-enn-cs/README.md

 ### Key Findings
+- Cost-Sensitive learning was able to improve hybrid sampling method on classical machine learning (DT,SVM,LR)
-- CTGAN-ENN-CS improved (DT,SVM,LR) Classical machine learning performance on customer churn prediction on average
+- CTGAN-ENN-CS improved performance on customer churn prediction on AUC, F1-Score and G-Mean metrics
-- CTGAN-ENN-CS was the most robust performance on (DT,SVM,LR)
+- CTGAN-ENN-CS was the most robust performance on all algorithm
-- The most siginificant improvement by CTGAN-ENN-CS was SVM
+- The most siginificant algorithm improvement by CTGAN-ENN-CS was on SVM